LESOTHO/CLIMATE CHANGE

 Droughts like the one which has hit the country hard this year are expected to become more common, along with floods and other extreme events.
 The UN predicts a decline in agricultural production leading to food shortages.

 I travelled to Lesotho in early December to work with national newspaper and print journalists on the reporting of climate change and environment stories.
 In the Malealea valley, south of the capital Maseru, the effects of this year’s drought were clearly visible.
-River beds were dry; a spectacular waterfall spouted only a dribble; fields ploughed ready for sowing - or already sowed - were arid and bare.
-In place of steady, wetting rain to irrigate the ground, they had had only occasional storms which cause serious erosion and washed away the topsoil along with seeds or seedlings.
+River beds were dry, a spectacular waterfall spouted only a dribble, fields ploughed ready for sowing – or already sowed – were arid and bare.
+In place of steady, wetting rain to irrigate the ground, they had only occasional storms which cause serious erosion and washed away the topsoil along with seeds or seedlings.

 Climate Change

 In spite of the serious predicted impact of climate change, levels of awareness and understanding of the problem appear to be low in Lesotho.
-In the first week of December world leaders were meeting in Madrid for the COP25 climate conference.
+In the first week of December, world leaders were meeting in Madrid for the COP25 climate conference.
 But the reporters knew nothing of the conference or who was representing their country there.

-They are aware their country faces many environmental challenges and are acquainted with the term climate change but it became clear that it presents at least two problems to journalists in Lesotho.
+They are aware their country faces many environmental challenges and are acquainted with the term 'climate change', but it became clear that it presents at least two problems to journalists in Lesotho.
 It appears to be an overwhelming and entirely negative phenomenon which is daunting and depressing for readers and listeners and, because it is poorly understood, the term is misapplied to environmental problems which may have no connection with it.

 Waste Disposal